gaperton/Type-R/notes/ownership.md

 Is the direct reference to the of `Collection` which doesn't take an ownership on its members, but observes the changes.

-Should not be used to create such a collections manually.
+Could be used to create such a collections manually with `new`.

 When mentioned as attribute type, acts in the same way as Colleciton.shared, but defaults to an empty collection.